anuraagbaishya/Utility-Scripts/JS/README.md

 ###Usage

-This script can be directly used from terminal
+This script can be directly run from the terminal node server.js

-node server.js